Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 The above code will copy the compiled vim binary into `/usr/local/bin` so `which vim` will show `/usr/local/bin/vim`

+> Note: you can also specify the path to the Python 3 interpreter if you don't want to rely on a global Python3 interpreter (`--with-python3-config-dir`).
+This gets more confusing when you have packages such as [Black](https://github.com/psf/black) that needs to be installed to that global interpreter.

 Configure vim with [vim-plug](https://github.com/junegunn/vim-plug) plugin manager:

 ```bash